yamogi/jcurse/README.md

 Requirements
 ============

 * Only Linux is tested.
-Other operation systems (Windows, Mac, ...) might work too, but they are not tested and I might give no support for that.
+Other operation systems (Mac, ...) might work too, but they are not tested and I might give no support for that.
-	* For Windows especially, because for that the official curse client exists.
-I even consider prohibit this client to stop working on windows.
+	* Windows is prohibit to use, because of the already existing official client.
-* a so called Java 7 runtime environment is needed to run this (e.g. openjdk-7-jre).
+* a so called Java 8 runtime environment is needed to run this (e.g. openjdk-8-jre).
 I can't tell you how to install this, because it depends on your distribution.
-If you can call java -version and a java version like 1.7 is printed, you should be fine.
+If you can call java -version and a java version like 1.8 is printed, you should be fine.
+** For ubuntu you can use http://www.webupd8.org/2012/09/install-oracle-java-8-in-ubuntu-via-ppa.html
 * World of Warcraft installed in your Linux file system.
 Installing it in NTFS file system may result in a unexpected behavior of WoW and this client.
 * The directory names for your addons are case-sensitiv and have to be "Interface/AddOns" in your WoW directory.
 Otherwise this client will not work!